tombresee/SensorAnalysis/README.rst

 - If you want to see the big picture of what I'm trying to do here, click the Splash Page, it gives you a thorough background.
 It is detailed and walks you through what precisely is going on, the depth of the data analysis, etc etc.
 - If you want to see the jupyter notebook code and results, just go to this `section <https://tombresee.github.io/SensorAnalysis/#all-project-code>`_ of the Splash Page, makes reviewing the code easy
 - If you want to see some cool results that were uploaded to the heroku page, click the Heroku Page link above
+- The part A of this project was Supervised Machine Learning for wearable sensors, the initial plunge into sensor analysis, with code from Michael Phillips stored `here <https://github.com/mphillipsjr96/HAR>`_

 |